ttres/web-demo-wiki/Home.md

 $ sudo ./setup --install
 ~~~~

 After the agent is installed, the configuration file can be found in /etc/aws-kinesis/agent.json.
 Edit the configuration file to send your Apache access log to the web-access-log stream, and error log to the web-error-log stream.
+It should look very similar to the following sample configuration.

 ~~~~
 {
   "cloudwatch.emitMetrics": true,
-  "kinesis.endpoint": "",
+  "kinesis.endpoint": "kinesis.us-east-2.amazonaws.com",
   "firehose.endpoint": "",

   "flows": [